SJoshua/STalk/README.md

 # STalk
 A chatting program based on console.
-Edit

 ## Usage
 Upload and run `Server.lua` after change the config.